Experimentally validated quantum-secure federated learning over a multi-user quantum network

+Additionally, blind quantum computing presents a promising approach to quantum privacy computing, which can seamlessly integrate with our protocol.
+Blind quantum computation enables clients with minimal quantum resources to delegate tasks to an untrusted server while keeping the input, algorithm, and output confidential~\cite{polacchi2023multi,li2021quantum}.
+However, existing schemes do not inherently protect the federated learning aggregation phase, where model updates can be vulnerable to gradient-leakage attacks.
+While differential privacy is used in prior works~\cite{li2021quantum} to protect this phase, it incurs a trade-off in model utility.
+Our QuNetQFL protocol can replace differential privacy in these schemes, offering information-theoretic security without compromising model accuracy.
+A detailed algorithm and discussion are provided in the Supplementary Materials.
+This enhancement positions QuNetQFL to integrate with experimental advancements in multi-user blind quantum computing~\cite{polacchi2023multi}, further advancing the practicality of scalable QFL.

+Future work will focus on reducing communication complexity by integrating these advanced quantum algorithms, balancing efficiency with practical implementation.
+Additionally, there is an emerging trend to combine QKD and post-quantum cryptography to harness the strengths of both, enhancing the security and efficiency of quantum communication systems~\cite{wang2021experimental,zeng2024practical}.
+We believe this approach holds great potential for building privacy-preserving distributed learning systems in the future.
 Although QuNetQFL was primarily evaluated on variational quantum circuit models for the noisy intermediate-scale quantum era, it is also adaptable to large-scale quantum machine learning models~\cite{liu2024towards}, making it relevant for future fault-tolerant quantum computing.
-We anticipate that this work will inspire the development of more practical and scalable QFL schemes, further advancing quantum technologies in distributed learning systems.
+We anticipate that this work will stimulate the development of more practical and scalable QFL schemes, further advancing quantum technologies in distributed learning systems.